-The artistry on Scythian coins is distinctive because it combines the traditions of nomadic, Greek and Near-Eastern cultures.
-It is imbued with a vitality and fierceness quite unlike Classical and early Hellenistic Greek art, which had abandoned Archaic vigour in favour of idealized beauty.
+The artistry of Scythian coins is distinctive because it combines the traditions of nomadic, Greek, and Near-Eastern cultures.
+It is imbued with a vitality and fierceness quite unlike Classical and early Hellenistic Greek art, which had abandoned Archaic vigor in favor of idealized beauty.
 The griffin appears on other forms of Scythian art, which often are found in royal tombs.

-The Scythian were replaced during the 2nd century BC by the Sarmatian tribes, who dominated the region for about 300 years until they were replaced during the 1st century AD by the invading horde known as the Alanis who were primarily Iranian in origin,
+The Scythians were replaced during the 2nd century BC by the Sarmatian tribes, who dominated the region for about 300 years until they were replaced during the 1st century AD by the invading horde known as the Alanis who were primarily Iranian in origin.

 Ukraine has been exchanging hands on a 300 years cycle since Ancient times.
 The precise origin of Slavic people is not exactly known.
 We generally assume (guess) that they existed for centuries before they were mentioned in any of the historical accounts recorded by Romans as early as the 1st century AD.

-Kyiv was founded in the 5th century by three brothers Kiy, Shchek and Khoriv and their sister Lebid based upon legend.
+Kyiv was founded in the 5th century by three brothers Kiy, Shchek, and Khoriv, and their sister Lebid based upon legend.
 Kyiv was reigned by princes (or chieftains) Askold and Dyr.
-This is the real origin of Ukrainian civilization of the modern era.
+This is the real origin of the Ukrainian civilization of the modern era.
 By the end of the 7th century AD, we find the Khazars establishing themselves on Caspian steppes.
 This actually protected Ukraine from other Asian hordes who had to confront this fierce tribe.

 Finally, in 980AD, Prince Volodymyr managed to defeat all his brothers and unified the country into one powerful state with Kyiv as the capital.
 Volodymyr adopted Christianity in 988AD and began a campaign to convert the entire population Christianizing the Kievan Rus’.

-Volodymyr produced silver and gold coins with his portrait on one side and the trident on the reverse side (The trident is Coat of Arms of present day Ukraine).
-His coins blodly declare that he is on the throne and this is his silver.
+Volodymyr produced silver and gold coins with his portrait on one side and the trident on the reverse side (The trident is Coat of Arms of present-day Ukraine).
+His coins boldly declare that he is on the throne and this is his silver.